-- BSA for Volunteers- A 22 min video presentation produced as a dues-service by the Network (required training annually for all board members)
+- BSA for Volunteers- A 24 min video presentation produced in Nov.
+2014 as a dues service by the Network to fulfill your annual training requirement.

 - LSG Directors Series -- A series of six 30-minute, training sessions designed to work with your monthly board meetings; developed and presented by Tabitha Garvin, PhD.

 - CUNA Volunteer Achievement Program (VAP) -- This is a series (more than 40) of self-study courses.
 There are printed courses, online exams and courses, and seven courses available on eBooks.